Galois Action and Localization in Number Fields: Aut and the Inverse Class Group Problem

+In the group $\text{GL}_3(\bbz/2\bbz)$, the elements of order $3$ lie in a unique conjugacy class which can be represented by the matrix $E$ below.

+In particular, $E$ (and hence any of its conjugates) has a nontrivial eigenvector corresponding to the eigenvalue $1$ in $(\bbz/2\bbz)^3$.
+If we denote by $[I]$ the ideal class corresponding to this eigenvector for the matrix $E'$ that generates $im(\psi)$, we can see that $[I]$ is fixed by all elements of $\langle E'\rangle$ and so, by Lemma \ref{mainlem}, we have that $|[I]|=2$ divides $|G|$ which is our desired contradiction. \end{ex}

-Similar methods can be employed to investigate the inverse class group problem for $p$-elementary abelian groups as well as cyclic groups of order $2^mp^r$ with $m\in \{0,1\}$ and $r \geq 1$ where $p$ is an odd prime.
+Similar methods can be employed to investigate the inverse class group problem for $p$-elementary abelian groups as well as cyclic groups of order $2^mp^r$ with $m\in \{0,1\}$ and $r \geq 0$ where $p$ is an odd prime.
+Note, along with $n =4$, the latter are precisely the values of $n$ for which $\text{Aut}(\bbz/n\bbz)$ is cyclic.